bpampuch/pdfmake/README.md

 Not at all.

-If you really want to learn pdfMake, you'll find more info in the:
+If you really want to learn pdfMake, go ahead and check the:
 * [examples folder](TODO),
 * [playground](TODO),
 * [documentation](TODO).